François-Jean de Chastellux

 |Died:||24 October 1788|

-Major General François Jean de Beauvoir, Marquis de Chastellux, was the liaison officer between General George Washington of the Continental Army and General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau of the French expeditionary forces sent to North America during the War of Independence.
-A member of the distinguished Académie française, Chastelux was a man of letters as well as a military officer.
-While serving in North America, Chastellux kept a record of his travels and published his journal in 1786 as Voyages…dans l’Amerique septentrionale dans les annees 1780, 1781, & 1782.
+Major General François Jean de Beauvoir, Marquis de Chastellux, was a French officer in Lieutenant General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau's expeditionary force sent to North America during the War of Independence.
+He served as one of the principle liaison officers between General George Washington of the Continental Army and Rochambeau.
+A member of the distinguished Académie française, Chastelux was a man of letters as well as a soldier.
+Chastellux kept a record of his travels while serving in North America, published in 1786 as Voyages…dans l’Amerique septentrionale dans les annees 1780, 1781, & 1782.

 Chastellux served during the Seven Years’ War as the Colonel of le Regiment La Marche, and fought in the Battle of Minden against an allied army serving George II, King of Great Britain and Elector of Hanover.
 By 1762, Chastellux had command of his own brigade operating in western Germany.

 In July 1780, he sailed for North America as part of the French expeditionary force under Rochambeau’s command.
-Because of his strong knowledge of the English language, he was appointed the liaison between Rochambeau and Washington, and was third in command at the siege of Yorktown.
+Because of his strong knowledge of the English language, he served as an important liaison between Rochambeau and Washington.
 In this position, he became a close lifelong friend of Washington.

 Chastellux described meeting Washington for the first time in his Voyages: